-The Group had borrowings and leases of £34.6 million at 31 December 2023, an increase of £7.4 million from £27.2 million A summary of the Group's accounting policies, estimates at 31 December 2022.
-The increase is largely due to drawing and judgements can be found in note 2 and note 3 of the £44.5 million on the new Debt Facility and fully repaying £28.9 financial statements million on the H1-2019 Loan Notes, partially offset by deferred finance costs and amortisation payment on the Debt Facility.
-The new Debt Facility amortises monthly on a straight-line basis, and accordingly £14.0 million has been classified as a current i3 Energy's CEO and its CFO have designed, or caused to be liability, which represents the principal payments net of deferred finance costs over the 12 months following 31 December 2023.
+The Group had borrowings and leases of £34.6 million at 31 December 2023, an increase of £7.4 million from £27.2 million at 31 December 2022.
+The increase is largely due to drawing £44.5 million on the new Debt Facility and fully repaying £28.9 million on the H1-2019 Loan Notes, partially offset by deferred finance costs and amortisation payment on the Debt Facility.
+The new Debt Facility amortises monthly on a straight-line basis, and accordingly £14.0 million has been classified as a current liability, which represents the principal payments net of deferred finance costs over the 12 months following 31 December 2023.
 Further details regarding the establishment of the Debt Facility and the repayment of the H1-2019 Loan Notes are provided in note 16 to the financial statements.
 Subsequent to 31 December 2023, the Debt Facility was prepaid in full with cash on hand and proceeds from the Credit Facility, see note 24 to the financial statements.